1sa4c/document-scanner/README.md

 You can use the program to scan a file in a real time video or an image file.

 ### Video version
-After installing everything, simply open open your terminal, navigate to the folder your downnloaded "main.py" file is and type
+After installing everything, simply open your terminal, navigate to the folder you downloaded "main.py" file and type

 ```
 python main.py